 The Bayterek tower is another architectural wonder mixed with Kazakh’s cultural identity and is one of the top things to do in Nursultan (Astana).
 The observation tower symbolises the tree of life with the golden egg of Samruk.
 The mythical bird of Kazakh happiness.

 The observation deck is almost 100 meters above the ground and gives you a beautiful panoramic view over Nursultan (Astana) .
 You can also make a wish by putting your hand inside the golden hand print of former President Nazarbayev while looking at his former palace.

 4. Ak Orda Presidential Palace

-the Ak Orda Presidential palace is the official workplace of President Nazarbayev.
-The building with a blue and gold dome stands at the end of the boulevard and was built by a construction company of the former president of Kosovo.
+the Ak Orda Presidential palace is the official workplace of Kazakhstan’s president.
+The building with a blue and gold dome stands at the end of the Nurzhol boulevard and was built by a construction company of the former president of Kosovo.
 If you walk in this area it is better to keep your camera in your pocket.

 5. Presidential Park